 Our Favorite Memory: Cuyahoga Valley Scenic Railroad

-Indiana Dunes National Park: Nature’s Playground
+Indiana Dunes National Park: A True Midwestern Hidden Gem

 Overview: At Indiana Dunes National Park, you can walk along the pristine shores of Lake Michigan, climb the dunes or simply sit on the beach and watch the world go by.
 The 15,000-acre park features sandy beaches, shifting dunes, and oak savanna forests.
 This picturesque park makes for an ideal family outing or solo adventure.
 The visitor center is the best place to start your exploration of the park.
 Be sure to watch the park film in the theater first.
 It will give you a brief history of the park and a great overview of the trails and what to see.